Alto IRA is a self directed IRA custodian. In this comprehensive review, we’ll cover:

 Choice IRA is an option for those looking to invest in cryptocurrencies within their IRAs.

-The main differences between Choice and Alto IRA are:
+The main differences between Alto and Choice are:

-- Choice allows you to trade crypto on its platform through Kraken, which has far more options than Coinbase.
+- Choice allows you to trade crypto on its platform through Kraken.

 - You can also invest in individual stocks through Interactive Brokers.